 Kosmos is committed to investing in the development of our employees.
 We support development through a blend of learning approaches including in-person and virtual training opportunities, on-the-job training, conferences, cross team projects and experiences and our leadership development program.
 Each year, all employees also have an opportunity to provide feedback on the employee experience and Kosmos culture through our annual employee opinion survey.
-In 2021, Kosmos achieved top quartile performance relative to peer companies.
+Based on employee scores and feedback, Kosmos was named in the 2022 Top 100 Places to Work by the Dallas Morning News, as well as the Houston Chronicle.
 The feedback received through this annual survey is used to support continuous improvement and enhance the overall employee experience.
-In 2021, Kosmos had a retention rate greater than 93%.
+In 2022, Kosmos had a retention rate of 95%.